 An Honors Project is an opportunity for students to develop leadership, service, research and creative scholarship skills as part of a course.
-Faculty prepare the learning activities and guide students throughout the semester.
-Upon successful completion, students will receive a transcript designation.

-Honors Project - Process
+Honors Project Process

 Upon successful completion of the Honors Project learning activities, the student will receive an “Honors Credit” designation on their official transcript helping them complete Honors Program completion requirements.

 |Issue/problem/topic is unclear and underdeveloped.
 Analysis of information is limited or not presented at all.

 |Issue/problem/topic is described clearly and demonstrates moderate analysis of information.